-Let’s take a look at the chocolate statistics for 2021, as well as the various trends and a forecast for what’s to come next year in the industry.
+Let’s take a look at the chocolate statistics for 2021 and beyond, as well as the various trends and a forecast for what’s to come next year and further on down the line in the industry.

 Despite the lockdowns, household chocolate brands have been thriving.
 It seems that no matter the state of people’s finances, they can always afford to buy a chocolate bar (or several).